-In 2022, our Socioeconomically disadvantaged students had a 0% suspension rate and our English Learners had a 0% suspension rate, both Very Low on the CA Dashboard.
-Suspension rate was 0% overall and for all student groups for 22-23, as of 4/7/23.
-Our Chronic Absence rate in 2022 was Very High for both our Socioeconomically disadvantaged students and English Learners.
-Chronic Absence rate was 25.7% overall, 24.7% for English learners, and 27.8% for low income students as of 4/7/23 in 22-23.
+In 2022, our Socioeconomically disadvantaged students and English Learners were at the Very Low level for Suspensions on the CA Dashboard.
+Suspension rate was 0% overall and for all student groups for 22-23 as of 3/15/23.
+In 2022, Chronic Absenteeism was at the Very High level for Socioeconomically disadvantaged students and for English Learners.
+In 22-23, as of 4/7/23, it was 32.2% overall, 33.9% for English learners, and 31.9% for low income students.

-Based on the data, we see positive signs of the impact of our efforts to foster a positive culture and climate in support of students both holistically and academically, and progress yet to be made.
+Based on the data, we see positive signs of the impact of our efforts to foster a positive culture and climate in support of students both holistically and academically and progress yet to be made.
 Key components of these additional efforts include our Business Operations Manager who ensures a safe, clean school campus in order to ensure the best environment for learning and our Operations Specialists who ensure students can safely and efficiently transition during different times of the day.
 We provide Enrichment opportunities and field trips to support the development of the whole child.
 Our Social Emotional Learning program provides additional support to remove any barriers to engagement and achievement.

 - 3.1 Business Operations Manager

 - 3.4 Operations Specialists

 - 4.1 Enrichment

-4.2 Field Trips
+- 4.2 Field Trips

-4.3 Social Emotional Learning
+- 4.3 Social Emotional Learning